fullstorydev/fullstory-segment-middleware-android/README.md

 1. Before you begin, make sure you have both FullStory and Segment setup in your application:

-    - Add FullStory to your Android app
+    - Add FullStory to your Android app: [Getting Started with Android Recording](https://help.fullstory.com/hc/en-us/articles/360040596093-Getting-Started-with-Android-Recording)

     - Use Gradle to add as dependencies: